-Accounting, Anthropology, Art, Asian Studies, Biology, Biomedical Engineering, Business, Chemistry, Chinese (Mandarin), Cinema, Computer Engineering, Computer Science, Creative Writing, Criminal Justice, Dance and Choreography, Economics, Education, English, Environmental Studies, European Studies, Film, Finance, French, Gender, Sexuality and Women's Studies, German, Government and Public Affairs, Health, Physical Education and Exercise Science, History, Homeland Security and Emergency Preparedness, Human Resource Management, Information Systems, International Social Justice Studies, International Studies, Italian, Italian Studies, Marketing, Mass Communications, Mathematical Sciences, Mechanical Engineering, Media Studies, Mediterranean Studies, Middle Eastern Studies, Music, Philosophy, Photography and Film, Physics, Political Science, Psychology, Russian, Russian Studies, Sociology, Spanish, Statistics, Urban and Regional Planning, Urban and Regional Studies, World Cinema, World Studies
+Accounting, Anthropology, Art, Asian Studies, Biology, Biomedical Engineering, Business, Chemistry, Chinese (Mandarin), Cinema, Computer Engineering, Computer Science, Creative Writing, Dance and Choreography, Economics, English, Environmental Studies, Film, Finance, French, Gender, Sexuality and Women's Studies, German, Government and Public Affairs, Health, Physical Education and Exercise Science, History, Homeland Security and Emergency Preparedness, Human Resource Management, Information Systems, International Social Justice Studies, International Studies, Italian, Italian Studies, Marketing, Mass Communications, Mathematical Sciences, Mechanical Engineering, Media Studies, Mediterranean Studies, Middle Eastern Studies, Music, Philosophy, Photography and Film, Physics, Political Science, Psychology, Sociology, Statistics, Urban and Regional Planning, Urban and Regional Studies, World Cinema, World Studies

 Macquarie University offers an incredibly exciting and global experience for VCU students to study for a semester or a year.
 Located less than 10 miles outside Sydney's city center, Macquarie's expansive 300-acre campus is situated in the heart of Australia's largest high-tech precinct which means students will be surrounded by more than 300 leading companies located on or around the campus.